 No additional research is necessary.
 In fact, outside research is not allowed.
 Everything a student needs will be in the packet.

 Selection for the remaining slots will be based on the following:

 The top ten written submissions will be extended invitations to Law Review.

 The remaining ten to twenty slots will be extended based on a combination of both grades and writing ability.
 Both components will be given equal weight.
-All students in the competition (excluding the ten who “grade-on” and the ten who “write-on”) will be assigned two ranks.
+All students in the competition (excluding the ten who "grade-on" and the ten who "write-on") will be assigned two ranks.
 First, they will be ranked in order based on their class rank.
 For example, if there are thirty students in the competition, they will be ranked 1-30.
 Second, these students will be ranked in order of their writing quality.
-These two rankings will be combined, and the twelve slots will be offered to those students with the best overall ranking.
+These two rankings will be combined, and the remaining slots will be offered to those students with the best overall ranking.